-The status of elephants improved in the 'middle years' of Islam, after the foundation of the 'Abbasid caliphate in 750.
+The status of elephants improved in the "middle years" of Islam, after the foundation of the 'Abbasid caliphate in 750.
 This was a period when Islam was secure, and Arab dominance gave way to a more complex range of cultures.
-For the common people, elephants became a matter of curiosity and wonder, rather than a threat, as the Caliphate became one of the greatest powers in the world.
-However, the elephant was not employed in war, so that the return to pre-Islamic notions remained incomplete.
+36 For the common people, elephants became a matter of curiosity and wonder, rather than a threat, as the Caliphate became one of the greatest powers in the world.
+37 However, the elephant was not employed in war, so that the return to pre-Islamic notions remained incomplete.

-Under the 'Abbasid dynasty, Persian culture revived and spread throughout the lands of Islam.
-In Persian traditions, influenced by India, the elephant was highly regarded.
-It was used as a stately mount in 'Abbasid times, and Persians were especially fond of these grand riding beasts.
-In a thirteenth-century text, elephants were depicted as tame and princely animals, following models dating back to the pre-Islamic Sassanian dynasty in Persia.
-Poetry developed the trope of the dream of the elephant, as a metaphor of longing for home, while miniatures, in breach of the Islamic prohibition on the featuring of living beings, portrayed elephants sympathetically.
+Under the 'Abbasid dynasty, Persian culture revived and spread throughout the lands of Islam.38 In Persian traditions, influenced by India, the elephant was highly regarded.39 It was used as a stately mount in 'Abbasid times, and Persians were especially fond of these grand riding beasts.40 In a thirteenth-century text, elephants were depicted as tame and princely animals, following models dating back to the pre-Islamic Sassanian dynasty in Persia.41 Poetry developed the trope of the dream of the elephant, as a metaphor of longing for home, while Persianate miniatures, in breach of the Islamic prohibition on the featuring of living beings, portrayed elephants sympathetically.42

 Elephants became prestigious gifts, crossing religious boundaries.
-Hindu rulers occasionally sent some to Baghdad.
-The legendary Caliph Harûn al-Rashîd famously sent an elephant to the Christian Emperor Charlemagne in 801.
-The beast arrived the following year, and lived for some six years.
-Similarly, in 1229, al-Kâmil, the autonomous Ayyubid sultan of Egypt, presented an elephant to the Holy Roman Emperor, Frederick II.
-The latter brought it back from the Holy Land to Italy, where he used it in military operations.
+Thus, Hindu rulers occasionally sent some to Baghdad.43 The legendary Caliph Harûn al-Rashîd famously sent an elephant to the Christian Emperor Charlemagne in 801.
+The beast arrived the following year, and lived for some six years.44 Similarly, in 1229, al-Kâmil, the autonomous Ayyubid sultan of Egypt, presented an elephant to the Holy Roman Emperor, Frederick II.
+The latter brought it back from the Holy Land to Italy, where he used it in military operations.45

-The 'Abbasid Caliphate also marked the development of ivory carving, which Muslims had earlier neglected.
-Given the lack of a solid tradition of ivory-carving in Persia, Byzantine and Indian models were significant.
-'Alî ibn al-Husayn al-Mas'ûdî, writing in the first half of the tenth century, not only detailed the uses of ivory in India, but also wrote about how the raw material was obtained from wild elephants in eastern Africa.
+The foundation of the 'Abbasid Caliphate also marked the development of ivory carving, which had earlier been neglected by Muslims.
+Given the lack of a solid tradition of ivory-carving in Persia, Byzantine and Indian models were most significant in the growth of this branch of artistic endeavour.
+46 'Alî ibn al-Husayn al-Mas'ûdî, writing in the first half of the tenth century, not only detailed the uses of ivory in India, but also wrote about how the raw material was obtained from wild elephants in eastern Africa.
+47

 A striking aspect of the Caliphate was a deep scientific curiosity, which touched on many matters.
-'Amr ibn Bahr al-Jâhiz was a self-taught polymath, possibly of African origins, who flourished in 'Iraq in the middle of the ninth century.
-He wrote the first major Islamic compilation on animals, the seven volume Kitâb al-Hayawân.
-In this work, al-Jâhiz delighted in correcting Aristotle's remarks on elephants.
-He personally inspected elephants that had been sent to 'Iraq, and consulted the works of a writer who had lived in northern India.
-He attempted to provide information on every aspect of the animal, referring to both India and Africa.
+'Amr ibn Bahr al-Jâhiz was a self-taught polymath, possibly of African origins, who lived in 'Iraq in the middle of the ninth century.
+He wrote the first great Islamic compilation on animals, the seven volume Kitâb al-Hayawân.
+In this work, al-Jâhiz delighted in correcting Aristotle's remarks on elephants.48 He personally inspected elephants that had been sent to 'Iraq, and consulted the works of a writer who had lived in northern India.
+He attempted to provide information on every aspect of the animal, referring to both India and Africa.49